 Use Table 8 to figure the standard deduction amount.

 Higher Standard Deduction for Blindness

 If you are blind on the last day of the year and you do not itemize deductions, you are entitled to a higher standard deduction.
-Use Table 8.
-You qualify for this benefit if you are totally or partly blind.
+Use Ta-